 Members of the NHMRC Council, 2018 - 2021 triennium.

 Professor Bruce Robinson is an endocrinologist.
-He is Chair of the Australian Government’s Taskforce of expert clinicians charged with reviewing the Medicare Benefits Schedule and in 2015 was appointed as Chair of the Council of NHMRC.
+He was appointed as Chair of the Council of NHMRC in 2015 and is also Chair of the Australian Government’s Taskforce of expert clinicians charged with reviewing the Medicare Benefits Schedule.

-Professor Robinson’s research has focused on identifying genetic changes which either predispose or directly cause endocrine tumours.
-Other highlights include the formation of an international consortium of families from around the world to study medullary thyroid carcinoma and phaeochromocytoma.
-He has been head of the Cancer Genetics Unit at the Kolling Institute of Medical Research, Royal North Shore Hospital, since 1989.
-He continues to practise at Sydney’s Royal North Shore Hospital.
+Professor Robinson’s research has focused on identifying genetic changes, which either predispose or directly cause endocrine tumours.
+Other career highlights include the formation of an international consortium of families from around the world to study medullary thyroid carcinoma and phaeochromocytoma.

 Professor Robinson has supervised 37 PhD students and has more than 300 research publications.